 - Finland's economy is currently emerging from a recession, which has been fueled by a slowdown in housing construction, weak consumer confidence and struggling exports. - Employment reacts to economic cycles with a delay.
 Unemployment will still rise moderately in 2025 and begin to decline in 2026. - The increase in the general value-added tax temporarily raised inflation at the end of 2024.
-Otherwise, inflationary pressure in Finland has eased more quickly than in the rest of the euro area. - MuniFin expects a positive turn in the economy to be driven by private consumption and net exports. - Finland's debt/GDP level is comparably low even after the unavoidable rise in debt due to the pandemic as well as the uncertain geopolitical landscape.
+Otherwise, inflationary pressure in Finland has eased more quickly than in the rest of the euro area. - MuniFin expects a positive turn in the economy to be driven by private consumption and net exports.
+Current geopolitical uncertainty could stall the recovery. - Finland's debt/GDP level is comparably low even after the unavoidable rise in debt due to the pandemic as well as the uncertain geopolitical landscape.